ubinix-warun/zkOracle-OCO/README.md

 ## What is OCO?

-In the realm of blockchain technology, an off-chain operator (OCO) is an entity that performs actions or computations outside of the blockchain network.
+Off-chain operator (OCO) is an entity that performs actions or computations outside of the blockchain network.

 The integration of OCOs into the Mina Protocol ecosystem represents a significant step forward in enhancing the protocol's efficiency, scalability, and privacy capabilities.
 By offloading, Mina Protocol can streamline its operations and reduce its reliance on on-chain resources.